Stomach and Back Pain Together: 8 Causes & What It Means

 Learn more about another common intestinal disease, Crohn's disease, and how it can present.

-What to do: You should monitor your intestinal symptoms and try to identify what causes constipation, gas or diarrhea.
+How to treat: You should monitor your intestinal symptoms and try to identify what causes constipation, gas or diarrhea.
 A consult with a gastroenterologist may be useful for assessment of other symptoms.
 Testing may be ordered to confirm a diagnosis and initiate treatment.

 6. Pancreatitis